AbdullrahmanGad/Level-UP/README.md

-# The final Project for DEPI
+# The Final Project For DEPI
 Introduction:
 This project focuses on deploying a Java application using Docker and Kubernetes, with the primary aim of leveraging modern containerization and orchestration tools to achieve scalability, service isolation, and streamlined deployment processes.